do salespeople really need a college degree to succeed in their field?

 More 2019 Stats

-28% Shoppers Abandon Carts because of Unexpected Shipping Costs
+60% of Online Shoppers Abandon Their Carts Because of Unexpected Extra Costs

 Only 10 percent of executive customers said sales calls provide enough value to warrant the time they spent on them.